 About the Fund

-The Ellington Income Opportunities Fund is a is a continuously offered, non-diversified, closed-end investment management company operating as an interval fund.
+The Ellington Income Opportunities Fund is a continuously offered, non-diversified, closed-end investment management company operating as an interval fund.
 The Fund seeks to capitalize on the broad opportunity set spanning mortgage, real estate, consumer credit, and corporate sectors in both the public and private markets.

 Serving as the Fund’s Sub-advisor, Ellington Global Asset Management, LLC (“Ellington”) is an experienced institutional investment manger that takes a dynamic approach to fixed income investing, attempting to provide high cash flow and attractive risk-adjusted returns throughout the credit cycle.

 A comprehensive alternative credit solution for individual investors